Welcome to the Lichtblick Documentation!

 Live Data

-Connect to live data sources using Lichtblick's WebSocket, Rosbridge, and Velodyne Lidar integrations.
-Additionally, you can load remote data files via URL.
+Connect to live data sources using Lichtblick's WebSocket, Rosbridge, and Velodyne Lidar integrations for real-time streaming.
+You can also load remote data files via URL for easy access and processing.

 Limitations